rober710/wta-nightwatch/README.md

-# Nightwatch tests scripts for WTA site
+# Nightwatch test scripts for WTA site

 ## Requirements
 For this project you need to have Java installed (preferably JDK8+) and ImageMagick.